-- Authorizes the retail sale of cider in the original containers for consumption off the licensed premises in any quantity. - Issued only to persons holding a Class "A" beer license for the same premises. - Unless prohibited by municipal ordinance, may give customers two free 3-ounce taste samples of cider between 11:00 a.m. and 7:00 p.m.

-(6) Class "B" Beer License

-- Authorizes the retail sale of beer for consumption on and off the licensed premises in any quantity.
+- Authorizes the retail sale of cider in the original containers for consumption off the licensed premises in any quantity. - Issued only to persons holding a Class "A" beer license for the same premises. - May give customers two free 3-ounce taste samples of cider between 11:00 a.m. and 7:00 p.m.
+These taste samplings may also be done on the licensed premises by a winery, manufacturer, or rectifier, or their representative, provided that the beverages are purchased by the producer from the retail licensee, or the producer brings the products they produce to the retail premises and takes with them any leftover alcohol beverages at the conclusion of the tasting. - (6) Class "B" Beer License - Authorizes the retail sale of beer for consumption on and off the licensed premises in any quantity.
 The premises must be closed between the following hours: - Monday through Friday 2:00 a.m. to 6:00 a.m. - Saturday and Sunday 2:30 a.m. to 6:00 a.m. - Second Sunday in March 3:30 a.m. to 6:00 a.m.